bamler-lab/constriction/README.md

 ### Detailed Benchmark Results

-The plots below break down how each coder's performance changes as a function of the information content of the message that we compress.
+The plots below break down each coder's performance as a function of the information content of the message that we compress.
 Each data point corresponds to a single message (consisting of 3&nbsp;million symbols each), and the horizontal axis shows the information content of the message.

 The most important results are again for entropy coders with the "default" settings (red plus signs), which are the ones that are also exposed in the Python API.